A Collection of Massim Lime Spatulas, Milne Bay Provence, Papua New Guinea,19th Century

 These six lime spatulas show the high quality of aesthetics that Massim Master Carvers could achieve working in this scale.
 After carving & polishing the artist would put white lime into the incised designs to highlight them.

-Many of the most beautiful Massim Lime Spatula were made by Master Carvers for use only by important Chiefly Persons.
+Many of the most beautiful Massim Lime Spatulas were made by Master Carvers for use only by important Chiefly Persons.
 The motifs are part of the Massim belief system & spirituality

 The 6 Spatulas Numbered A to F are for sale individually or as a collection, The other 12 Lime Spatulas 19th Century are sold as a collection.